dojo/framework/docs/en/testing/supplemental.md

 });
 ```

-By calling `focusMock(key: string | number, value: boolean)` the result of the focus middleware's `isFocused` method can be controlled during a test.
+By calling `focusMock(key: string | number, value: boolean)` the result of the focus middleware's `isFocused` method can get controlled during a test.

 > tests/unit/FormWidget.tsx